Event Organizer’s Guide to Post-Event Evaluation

 Event evaluation is a critical component of organizing an event.
 Through evaluation, you have the ability to fully understand the impact your event has, and without it, you’re left guessing yourself into a hole.
 To that point, top feedback-driven companies in their industries have been shown to outgrow their competition two times over.

 In order to achieve strong results, keep your goals in mind throughout the entire process.
 Evaluations provide concrete examples of success to inspire others and improve your internal project performance.

 Why is post-event evaluation so important?

 Feedback-driven companies in their industries have been shown to outgrow the nearest competition by over 2 times!

 Additionally, evaluation is important to continuously improve.
-It ensures the tactics you are using are effective and reflect larger company or organizational goals.
-If, through your evaluation, you understand that the tactics aren’t working, evaluation also helps to provide justification for a pivot.
+It ensures the tactics you are using are effective and reflect the larger company or organizational goals.
+If through your evaluation, you understand that the tactics aren’t working, the evaluation also helps to provide justification for a pivot.

 91% measure the success of their events on attendee satisfaction.
 61% measure according to their specific event objectives and 60% determine results based on staying within budget.
 (EventMB, 2018).